hbahamonde/Latin_American_Politic_UGRAD/README.md

 This is my repo for my Latin American Politics course for undergraduates.

-I borrow extensively from NAME HERE.
-Many thanks to them.
+I borrow extensively from Jorge Dominguez and Steven Levitsky's course at Harvard.
+MANY thanks to them.